Litigation in Texas

 Post-Judgment Discovery

 Post-judgment discovery enables a creditor to determine whether or not he is dealing with a judgment-proof debtor or perhaps a debtor who negligently failed to make an asset protection plan and whose assets are widely exposed.
-Written discovery require responses within 30 days unless an extension is granted.
+Written discovery requires responses within 30 days unless an extension is granted.
 An oral deposition is also possible.
 The format and procedure is the same as for any trial deposition, except the focus is now on assets, their location, and their value.

 Post-judgment discovery can be lengthy and brutal.
 Attempting to represent oneself in this process is the equivalent of swimming through piranha-infested waters.